 The Star Nest shader is a pure fragment shader, so we only need something for the shader to texture.
 There are a number of options: a sprite, a tilemap, a GUI or a model.
 For this tutorial we are going to use a simple 3D model.
 The reason is that we can easily make the model rendering into a full screen effect—something we need to do if we want to do visual post processing, for example.

-We start by creating a quadratic plane mesh in Blender (or any other 3D modelling program).
-For convenience the 4 vertex coordinates are at -1 and 1 on the X-axis and -1 and 1 on the Y axis.
+Optionally, you can also create a quadratic plane mesh in Blender, or any other 3D modelling program — for convenience the 4 vertex coordinates are at -1 and 1 on the X-axis and -1 and 1 on the Y axis.
 Blender has the Z-axis up by default so you need to rotate the mesh 90° around the X-axis.
 You should also make sure that you generate correct UV-coordinates for the mesh.
 In Blender, enter Edit Mode with the mesh selected, then select Mesh ▸ UV unwrap... ▸ Unwrap.

 Blender is a free, open-source 3D software which can be downloaded from blender.org.

 Open the vertex shader program file star-nest.vp.
-It should contain the following code.
-Leave the code as is.
+It should contain the following code:

 // positions are in world space